Rouble regains ground, shares up as geopolitical concerns linger

 Hopes for the Biden-Putin meeting have helped support the market in the past few weeks.

-The Russian finance ministry is in focus on Wednesday as it will hold two OFZ bond auctions, offering the rouble-denominated debt it uses to plug budget holes.
-Demand for OFZ bonds usually supports the rouble.

-Russian stock indexes were up as Brent crude oil LCOc1, a global benchmark for Russia's main export, was flat at $73.95 per barrel.
+Russian stock indexes were up as Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 0.3% at $74.23 per barrel.

 For Russian equities guide see RU/EQUITY